-OSP will have special visits Special visits include visits from persons who have come long distances, volunteers or team members identified by staff that have partnered with DOC in re-entry services when the visit will aid in the re-entry process, visits to hospitalized inmates, visits in disciplinary status (attorney visits/clergy only), and visits between clergy and social service agency representatives, etc.
+Special visits will be allowed for instances including visits from persons who have come long distances, volunteers or team members identified by staff who have partnered with ODOC in re-entry services when the visit will aid in the re-entry process, visits to hospitalized inmates, visits in disciplinary status (attorney visits/clergy only), and visits between clergy and social service agency representatives, etc.

 Ministers / Religious Leaders

 Special visits for ministers/religious leaders as defined in OP-030112 entitled “Religious Programs” are to be professional in nature and are provided for inmates with whom the minister/religious leader has a ministerial relationship.
-All special minister/religious leader special visits will be scheduled in advance (unless an emergency situation exists) through the facility/unit head.
+All special minister/religious leader special visits will be scheduled in advance (unless an emergency exists) through the facility or unit head.

 Special Visit Length and Conditions

-The length and conditions of any special visit will be determined by the Warden.
-Special visits for terminally ill inmates will be handled in accordance with OP-140146 entitled “Palliative Care Program”.
-Such visitors will be subject to a National Crime Information Center (NCIC) check when such a check is requested by the Warden or a Deputy Warden.
-Only the Warden or a Deputy Warden will have the authority to approve a special visit.
-Special visit requests must be completed prior to weekend or holiday visits.
+Such visitors will be subject to a National Crime Information Center check when requested by the Warden or Deputy Warden.
+Only the Warden or Deputy Warden will have the authority to approve special visits.
+Special visit requests must be completed before weekend or holiday visits.
 Special visits will count towards the total number of visits.